HotelreservationsystemAlpStay/Alpstay/README.md

 ### 3.1.
 As an admin, I want to add new hotels to the system
 Ich möchte neue Hotels zum System hinzufügen

+The user is first asked to log in as admin.
+If successful, they enter the hotel’s name, number of stars, and address ID.
+These inputs are passed to the controller/business logic and then to the data access layer.
+There, a new hotel is added to the database.
+We don't set the hotel ID manually – instead, SQLite handles it automatically with Autoincrement.
+If everything works, a success message is shown.
+If not, an error message appears - however this should almost never be the case unless the db is not responding.

 ### 3.2.
 As an admin, I want to delete hotels from the system
 Ich möchte Hotels aus dem System entfernen

+Again, the user has to authenticate as admin.
+After that, they enter the hotel ID they want to delete.
+The controller passes that to the data access layer, where a delete command is executed.
+If a hotel with that ID exists, it’s removed and a success message is shown.
+If no hotel with that ID is found, the user gets a message telling them so.

+We kept the logic simple: if no row was deleted, we just assume the hotel doens't exist.

 ### 3.3.
 As an admin, I want to update information of hotel
 Ich möchte die Information bestimmter Hotel aktualisieren, z.B. den Namen, die Sterne usw.

+After admin login, the user is asked to enter the hotel ID and then optionally a new name, number of stars, or address ID.
+They can leave fields empty if they don’t want to change them.
+However at least one value must be changed, otherwise there would be no logic in calling this function.
+These values are passed on to the controller and then to the data access layer.
+There, an update statement is built depending on which fields were filled in.
+If at least one hotel was updated, a success message is shown.
+If not, the hotel probably didn’t exist.

+We made the update flexible, so that only the changed fields are updated.
+That keeps it clean and avoids overwriting stuff unnecessarily.

 ### 4. As a guest, I want to book a room in a certain hotel
 Als Gast möchte ich ein Zimmer in einem bestimmten Hotel buchen, um meinen Urlaub zu planen